bripkens/prismatic-mobile/README.md

 **[Try it out!](http://bripkens.github.io/prismatic-mobile/)**

+*Prismatic folks: Thank you for creating this awesome service (and please do not change the API)!*

 # Limitations
 Due to browser security policies and the way the Prismatic API works, I could not implement certain features that Prismatic web app provides.
 Among others,